freeseek/mocha/README.md

 ```

 ![](CSES15_P26_140611.png)
 Complex duplication overlapping the MDM4 gene (GRCh37 coordinates).
 Signal over heterozygous sites colored in blue shows evidence of a triplication event and signal over heterozygous sites colored in red shows evidence of a duplication event.
-Multiple phase switch errors can be observed in the shifted phased BAF signal.
+Multiple phase switch errors can be observed in the shifted phased BAF signal

 Acknowledgements
 ================

 This work is supported by NIH grant <a href="https://projectreporter.nih.gov/project_info_description.cfm?aid=8852155">R01 HG006855</a> and the Stanley Center for Psychiatric Research and by US Department of Defense Breast Cancer Research Breakthrough Award W81XWH-16-1-0316 (project BC151244).
-This work would have not been possible without the efforts of Heng Li <lh3@sanger.ac.uk>, Petr Danecek <pd3@sanger.ac.uk>, John Marshall <jm18@sanger.ac.uk>, James Bonfield <jkb@sanger.ac.uk>, and Shane McCarthy <sm15@sanger.ac.uk> in building HTSlib and BCFtools and Po-Ru Loh <poruloh@broadinstitute.org> in building the Eagle phasing software.
+This work would have not been possible without the efforts of Heng Li <lh3@sanger.ac.uk>, Petr Danecek <pd3@sanger.ac.uk>, John Marshall <jm18@sanger.ac.uk>, James Bonfield <jkb@sanger.ac.uk>, and Shane McCarthy <sm15@sanger.ac.uk> in building HTSlib and BCFtools and Po-Ru Loh <poruloh@broadinstitute.org> in building the Eagle phasing software